 In 1990, John Kempton commenced employment as general manager at MJ Printing, and he and John Housey were a great team, “like Hawke and Keating” according to JK.

-Around 1991, while doing work for Mushroom Records, the client told John she needed to check her email, and he said, “What’s that?”
-Again, gobsmacked.
+Around 1991, while doing work for Mushroom Records, the client told JK she needed to check her email, and he said, “What’s that?”
+Gobsmacked.

 Mark lasted in the bindery for about a year, and then left, preferring to spend his time driving his green Torana around looking for puddles to splash pedestrians with.